Frequently asked questions for Astra

 No, this isn’t a supported configuration.
 Only a single GCP project is supported.

-What happens to my applications and data after removing the GKE cluster from Astra?
+What happens to my applications and data after removing the cluster from Astra?

-Removing a GKE cluster from Astra will not make any changes to the cluster’s configuration (applications and persistent storage).
+Removing a cluster from Astra will not make any changes to the cluster’s configuration (applications and persistent storage).
 Any Astra snapshots or backups taken of applications on that cluster will be unavailable to restore.
-Volume snapshot data stored within Cloud Volumes Service will not be removed.
-Persistent Storage backups created by Astra will remain within the Google Cloud object store, but they are unavailable for restore.
+Volume snapshot data stored within the backend storage will not be removed.
+Persistent Storage backups created by Astra will remain within your cloud provider’s object store, but they are unavailable for restore.

 |Always remove a cluster from Astra before you delete it through GCP.
 Deleting a cluster from GCP while it’s still being managed by Astra can cause problems for your Astra account.|

-Will NetApp Trident be uninstalled when I remove a GKE cluster from Astra?
+Will NetApp Trident be uninstalled when I remove a cluster from Astra?

 Trident will not be uninstalled from a cluster when you remove it from Astra.